A questionnaire on the scope of the Italian gambling advertising ban published by AgCom requests the industry to give its views urgently.

 - the gambling press addressed only to operators of the sector should be excluded from the Italian gambling advertising ban;

-- the ban should apply also to ads of gaming suppliers and brick and mortar casinos; and
+- the ban should also apply to ads of gaming suppliers and brick and mortar casinos; and

 - blogs and social media should be included/excluded from the ban.